 The Best Rear Shocks For YOUR Harley Davidson Touring Bike

 All of the options above are great shocks.
-But the best shocks are the ones that suit YOUR height, riding style, and needs!
+But the best shocks are the ones that are customized for you to suit your height, riding style, and needs.

 Working with Penske Racing Shocks will provide you with unrivaled quality.
 Hand-built to your specifications and fully dyno tested with attention to detail and means you know exactly what you’re getting.
 Customization and the fact that the shocks are rebuildable means you’re always maintaining the highest standards.